Back

 \(6\lgroup2\rgroup+ 3\)

-Now use the Order of Operations to solve the problem.
+Now use the order of operations to solve the problem.
 First, multiply \(6\) and \(2\).

 \(12+ 3\)

 Lastly, add \(12 + 3\).
-The answer is \(15\).

-|
+| | Transcript)

-As we will explore later, the area of a rectangle can be found by multiplying the length of the rectangle by its width, or \({\text{(L × W)}}\).
+As you will explore later, the area of a rectangle can be found by multiplying the length of the rectangle by its width \({\text{(L × W)}}\).
 Use this information to answer the following two questions:4.
-Find the area of a rectangular-shaped floor, where the length is \(L = 3\) meters and the width is \(W = 4\) meters (
+Find the area of a rectangular-shaped floor, where the length is \(L = 3\) meters and the width is \(W = 4\) meters. (

 Video Solution